 COLD TEMPERATURE: Put the thermometer into a cup of ice water.
 Allow the needle on the thermometer to stop moving and it should read 32 degrees.
 If it does not read 32 degrees, use a pair of pliers to hold the nut at the back of the dial where it attaches to the stem.
-Turn the nut until the needle rests at 32 degrees.
+Turn the nut until the needle rests on 32 degrees.

 HOT TEMPERATURE: Hold the thermometer in a pan of boiling water.
 BE CAREFUL NOT TO BURN YOURSELF!!
-You may want to use tongs or other utensils to hold the thermometer.
-The thermometer should be 212 degrees.
+You may want to use tongs or other utensil to hold the thermometer.
+The thermometer should read 212 degrees.
 Adjust if you need to, again being careful not to burn yourself.

-2. ALL EMPLOYEES IN THE BOOTH MUST WASH THEIR HANDS: Hand washing is critical for serving safe food.
+- 2. ALL EMPLOYEES IN THE BOOTH MUST WASH THEIR HANDS: Hand washing is critical for serving safe foods.
 Hands should be washed with warm water and plenty of soap.
-Anyone with a cut or sore on their hands must wash, and then bandage the cut.
+Anyone with a cut or sore on the hands must wash, and then bandage the cut.
 No one with an infected cut may make bare hand contact with ready to eat foods.
 Plastic gloves shall be used to handle ready to eat foods, and is not a substitute for hand washing.
 Alcohol based hand sanitizers may be used, but again, they are not a substitute for hand washing.
 Also make sure there is an adequate supply of disposable paper towels.
-No false fingernails or excessive jewelry are permitted on people handling the food.
+No false fingernails or excessive jewelry are permitted on persons handling the food. - 3.
+GENERAL FOOD HANDLER PRACTICES: There is no eating, smoking or tobacco use of any type permitted in the food booth.
+Persons who are not working in the booth are not allowed to be inside.
+Small children are not allowed to be in the booth when food preparation is underway.